Helsinki

 from Helsinki

-Nuuksio National Park (1 hour by bus)
+Nuuksio National Park (1 hour)

-Porvoo (1 hour by bus)
+Porvoo (1 hour)

 Tallinn, Estonia (2 hours by ferry)